omerahm69/project-3/README.md

 3. Visualization

 - Generate visual representations of the data (graphs) by using libraries like Matplotlib, Seaborn or Plotly for interactive plots.

+- As a user, I need to have an idea about the data after importing it to the application and that is why it gives a summary about the data after importing.
+- As a user, I need to navigate with the application whether to import the data from a Google spread sheet or from a file on my computer.
+That is why, once running the program, a question arises in the terminal for the user to answer and choose one of the two options.
+- The basic statistics function and analyze function deals with data, analyzing it into numerical and categorical and ask the user which type of data to analyze.
+- Accordingly, an average value of the numerical values would be calculated and the number of counts for the categorical data.
+- For the visualization a histogram, would be plotted showing the trends in the data.
+- Finally, a report would be extracted for the user to have i a CSV file.
+  This will be the finished project but in this version I have not tested all of the above- mentioned functionality but, sure some of the things are working as in the figures below.

 ![Figure_1 age](https://github.com/user-attachments/assets/0cf6bc35-88c5-4612-8abe-62499c30ca97)